Orwell Astronomical Society (Ipswich)

 Roy Gooding

-The weather on Saturday was sunny, which boded well for the evening, However the evening sky was disappointing.
-Skies were very hazy with a limiting magnitude of approx 6.0.
+The weather on Saturday was sunny, which bade well for the evening.
+However the evening sky was disappointing: very hazy with a limiting magnitude (telescopically) of approximately 6.0.
 Conditions were so bad that observing any deep sky objects was impossible and we were unable to give visitors a guided tour of the night sky as scheduled.
 But not all was lost - the cloud cover was thin enough to observe the Moon and Saturn, which kept many of our visitors interested.

-Sunday also started sunny, which again boded well for the evening.
+Sunday also started sunny, which again bade well for the evening.
 The skies remained clear while travelling out to Nacton, but this was about to change!
 At around 19:30 a dense bank of sea fog drifted up the Orwell.
 Visibility reduced to less than 200 m.
-As far as I can remember this was the first time that fog had prevented observing at an Open Weekend!
+This was, I believe, the first time that fog had prevented observing at an Open Weekend!

 The number of visitors over both days was about 160.
 As usual, I'd like to thank all members of OASI who gave their time to help make this Open Weekend a success.